National Planning Achievement Awards 2017

 Commonwealth of Virginia

-In 2009, the Commonwealth of Virginia established a program to help communities plan for future growth by designating certain communities as Urban Development Areas (UDAs) — areas of higher density development that are walkable and offer a mix of uses.
+In 2009, the Commonwealth of Virginia established a program to help communities plan for future growth by designating certain communities as Urban Development Areas (UDAs) — areas of higher-density development that are walkable and offer a mix of uses.
 The program was aimed at promoting economic development and improving coordination between transportation and land-use planning.

-The commonwealth implemented a grant program to provide professional planning assistance and consulting services to communities with small staffs and little or no budget for planning initiatives.
+The commonwealth implemented a grant program to provide professional planning assistance and consulting services to communities with small staff and little or no budget for planning initiatives.
 Grants range from $65,000 to $120,000, depending on jurisdiction size and whether a UDA is in place.

 Since the UDA legislation was enacted, 50 jurisdictions have received technical assistance grants totaling nearly $3.6 million, and another 33 have pending grant approvals.